cockroachdb/docs/src/current/cockroachcloud/stream-changefeed-to-snowflake-aws.md

 ## Step 2.
 Connect to your cluster

-To download CockroachDB locally and configure it to connect to the cluster with the SQL user you just created, Refer to [Connect to a CockroachDB Dedicated cluster](https://cockroachlabs.com/docs/cockroachcloud/connect-to-your-cluster) for detailed instructions on how to to:
+Refer to [Connect to a CockroachDB Dedicated cluster](https://cockroachlabs.com/docs/cockroachcloud/connect-to-your-cluster) for detailed instructions on how to to:

 1. Download and install CockroachDB and your cluster's CA certificate locally.
-1. Generate the `cockroach sql` command that you will use to connect to the cluster from the command line.
+1. Generate the `cockroach sql` command that you will use to connect to the cluster from the command line as a SQL user with [admin] privileges in the cluster.

 ## Step 2.
 Configure your cluster